-The Clinical Internship Program offers third year students an opportunity to observe and engage in the practical application of lawyering skills, while earning academic credit (full- or part-time) for 13 weeks during the fall, spring, or summer terms.
-The program does not allow interns to be compensated for their work; therefore, there is no financial obligation on your part as a supervising attorney.
+The Clinical Externship Program offers third year students an opportunity to observe and engage in the practical application of lawyering skills, while earning academic credit (full- or part-time) for 13 weeks during the fall, spring, or summer terms.
+The program does not allow externs to be compensated for their work; therefore, there is no financial obligation on your part as a supervising attorney.

 As a supervising attorney your responsibilities will include:

-- Assigning a variety of tasks tailored to the intern’s individual learning goals
+- Assigning a variety of tasks tailored to the extern’s individual learning goals

 - Providing timely and thorough feedback on work assignments